 2. How is the texture?
-If it’s spongy and makes no sound when you break it apart, chances are high it’s damp and potentially moldy.
+If it’s spongy and makes no sound when you break it apart, chances are high that it’s damp and potentially moldy.
 On the other hand, if the weed is too dry and crumbles as you touch it, it’s past its storage date, and it’s best to throw it out.

 3. Check the smell.
 If it smells funny, toss it.

-So what actually happens to cannabis as it ages, chemical-wise.
-Simply put, essential chemicals that make you feel good break down over time if not properly stored.
-This is how weed loses its potency over time.
+So what actually happens to cannabis as it ages, chemical-wise?
+The essential cannabinoids and terpenes that make you feel good break down over time if not properly stored.

-We all adore that fresh weed odor, but old weed can taste harsh.
-If your weed doesn’t smell or taste as it’s supposed to, you can be sure that the terpenes have broken down.
+We all adore that fresh pungent weed aroma, but old weed can taste harsh.
+If your weed doesn’t smell or taste as it’s supposed to, you can be sure that the terpenes have broken down and evaporated.

 The same thing happens with cannabinoids.
 If they break down and dissipate, your righteous buds won’t be as potent.
 Basically, all the chemicals that give you that unique feeling break down over time.

 This is the rate at which a cannabis plant matter loses THC potency:

 ⦁ Weed loses approximately 16 percent of its THC after one year.